Lonami/grammers/lib/grammers-mtsender/DEPS.md

 Used to be able to execute certain protocol functions and to refer to the items produced by it.

+## grammers-session

+Update handling is very spread across Telegram's entire protocol.
+Notable exceptions are types which aren't updates but affect them, and partial updates that depend on the request that produced them.

+Depending on the session means the bulk of that logic can remain separate.

 ## tokio

 Primarly used for its asynchronous `TcpStream`, although its channels are also used in order to